 - Some potty pads come with odor eliminators and blockers.

-- Once used to it, the puppy will have a hard time learning to pee or poop outside.
-As such, we should use potty pads ONLY when we have no other choice.
+- Once used to it, the puppy will have difficulty learning to pee or poop outside.
+We should use potty pads ONLY when we have no choice.

-- The puppy can easily mix up the potty pad with some other similarly shaped item in our home, like a carpet.
+- The puppy can easily mix up the potty pad with other similarly shaped items in our home, like a carpet.

 - Having a potty pad could breed laziness, as it’s far easier to take the dog to it than to take it out for a walk.

 I bet you are.
 These pros and cons lists are here just so that you can understand that you have to put in the effort if you want to learn how to potty train a puppy when you work.

 Therefore, here’s a nifty guide that will certainly shed some light on making the whole process easier.

 Create a routine as soon as the puppy arrives